jrmcgarvey/node-v4/lessons/99IntroductionToDatabasesAndSQL.md

 ```

 ## **99.4 SQL Operations from a Node Program**

+You will now create a Node program to communicate with your database on neon.tech.
+The library you will use is called node-postgres, or sometimes just `pg`.
+There is another way to connect to relational databases, and that is by using an Object-Relational Mapping (ORM).
+Popular ORMs for Node include Prisma and Sequelize.
+The advantage of ORMs is tht you can interact with databases and manage the schema using object oriented calls.
+Also, these ORMs work with various SQL databases, whereas the `pg` package just works with Postgres.
+But using an ORM is a little confusing, because actual SQL statements are created by the ORM itself, based on the objects you are trying to access, so ORMs don't fit in this brief class.
+But, you should learn to use them!

 The operations you performed in the tutorial can all be done from within a Node program.
 You will now create such a program.
 Switch to the `assignment99` folder of your node-homework folder, and within it create a program called `sqlintro.js`.
 This should start as follows: